Michael Palmer [USA]

 book of the winged man and the hanged man,

-book of the body and its memory,body as the measure and body as a question,
+body as the measure and body as a question,

-book which explains our shadows,book of the ram's horn lute and monochord,
+book of the ram's horn lute and monochord,

 the intervals of light along its string,